 The biggest advantage of a smart-guided tour is flexibility.
 Therefore the easiest way to set it up is by writing to us when and for how long would you like to stay.
 Which species and habitats would you like to see?
-Through the given information, we will organize the fitting tour specially made for you.
+Through the given information, we will organize a fitting tailor-made tour specially crafted for you.
 You can concentrate only on birding, or mix it with mammal observation, or even mix the two together with searching for rare orchids in Estonia’s wooded meadows.
 In case you want to get more in touch with the local history and culture, we can also add the best or most fitting sightseeing locations.
 If you want a more active tour, we can add walking trails to your tour and if you are interested in photography, we can arrange stays in various photo hides.

 We offer smart-guided tours with info in both – English and German languages.